PoosdGroup27/poosd-project/README.md

 3. Download [NodeJS](https://nodejs.org/en/download/)
 4. Using NPM, which was installed with Node, `npm install -g serverless` to install the [Serverless Framework](https://www.serverless.com/)
 5. Ensure you have Java 11 and Maven on your machine and available in the project directory
    1. If using Intellji (recommended), go to File -> Project Structure -> Project and select Amazon Corretto 11 JDK in the SDK dropdown.
 You will need to add it first using the edit and then + buttons.
-Then right click on the pom.xml file in the backend directory and select Maven -> add as Maven project.
+Then right click on the pom.xml file in the backend directory and select Maven -> add as Maven project
 6. Change `prod` to `<your stage name>` in the folder locations:
    1. `<version>prod</version>` in pom.xml
    2. `stage: prod` in serverless.yml